Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 Real estate investment trusts (REITs) have gone through some rough patches over the past few years.
 Because REITs have always had a major emphasis on income, investors have come to view them as a bond substitute.
 But when bond yields started to surge higher again in 2022, bond prices collapsed … and REIT prices fell in sympathy.

-In 2024, however, when it appeared that bond yields had topped out, REITs mounted a strong recovery.
+In 2024, however, when it appeared that bond yields had topped out, REITs mounted a strong recovery … only to flatline between late 2024 and the end of 2025 despite numerous interest-rate drops.

-If you believe that REITs are attractive, NRO is a solid option.
-It yields a massive 11.5% at current prices and trades at a decent 4% discount to NAV.
+If you believe that REITs are attractive, RNP is a solid option.
+It yields more than 7% at current prices thanks to a high 30% in leverage, and it trades at a modest 1% discount to NAV.

-Want to learn more about NRO?
-Check out the Neuberger Berman provider site.
+Want to learn more about RNP?
+Check out the Cohen & Steers provider site.

 Best Accredited Real Estate Investments to Consider